dantech2000/zed-nix/docs/user-guide/configuration.md

 This guide explains how to configure the Nix Language Extension for Zed.

+## Important Note

+⚠️ **Zed extensions don't have GUI configuration panels.** All configuration is done by manually editing your `settings.json` file.
+This is the standard approach for all Zed extensions.

 ## Language Server Selection

 The extension supports two Nix language servers: